stylus/stylus/docs/hashes.md

 ### Anonymous hash

-We can create an anonymous hash object for list; it's a kind object with out variable name.
+We can create anonymous hash objects for list, a kind object with out variable name.

     list = foo {int: 1, str: '1'} {node: a-node, color: #32E}